Aminah-Dodiya/Dhaka_Traffic_Object_Detection/README.md

 ## Results
 Key findings from the analysis:
--Baseline Model: Performs well on common classes like cars and buses but struggles with rare classes like ambulances and police cars.
+- Baseline Model: Performs well on common classes like cars and buses but struggles with rare classes like ambulances and police cars.
--Custom Model: Improved detection accuracy for Dhaka-specific vehicle types such as rickshaws and three-wheelers (CNG).
+- Custom Model: Improved detection accuracy for Dhaka-specific vehicle types such as rickshaws and three-wheelers (CNG).
--Augmented Model: Enhanced background discrimination and recall for rare classes but slightly reduced overall mAP compared to the non-augmented model.
+- Augmented Model: Enhanced background discrimination and recall for rare classes but slightly reduced overall mAP compared to the non-augmented model.
--Detailed results are available in result_visualization.ipynb.
+- Detailed results are available in result_visualization.ipynb.

 ---

 ## Future Work
--Build an end-to-end real-time web app for Dhaka traffic monitoring -Expand dataset to nighttime and rainy conditions
+1. Build an end-to-end real-time web app for Dhaka traffic monitoring
+2. Expand dataset to nighttime and rainy conditions
--Use larger YOLOv8 variants (e.g., v8m, v8l)
+3. Use larger YOLOv8 variants (e.g., v8m, v8l)
--Enhance recall for rare classes through advanced augmentation techniques.
+4. Enhance recall for rare classes through advanced augmentation techniques.
--Address persistent misclassifications between visually similar classes (e.g., SUVs vs taxis).
+5. Address persistent misclassifications between visually similar classes (e.g., SUVs vs taxis).

 ---